faosorios/fastmatrix/README.md

 * Lp norms for vectors.
 * LU factorization for square matrices.
 * Mahalanobis distances, checking if the covariance is a positive definite matrix.
+* Matrix square root using the Newton iteration proposed by Denman and Beavers (1976).
 * Modified Cholesky factorization for symmetric but not necessarily positive definite matrices.
 * Omnibus test for univariate normality (Jarque-Bera, Doornik-Hansen, Adjusted Lagrange multiplier test and robust version by Gel and Gastwirt, 2008).
 * Operations envolving the **commutation matrix**, with minimum requirements of storage.